-Arnold Schwarzenegger is a man who has lived many lives: champion bodybuilder, actor, movie producer, one-time film director, author, businessman, philanthropist, and the 38th Governor of California.
+Arnold Schwarzenegger has lived many lives: champion bodybuilder, actor, movie producer, one-time film director, author, businessman, philanthropist, and the 38th Governor of California.

 Born on July 30, 1947 in a small village in Austria, Schwarzenegger was inspired to take up bodybuilding after seeing Reg Park and Steve Reeves on-screen.
 After winning multiple Mr. Universe titles and winning Mr. Olympia seven times, his acting career didn't exactly begin auspiciously.
 His first film role was that of Hercules in the 1970 adventure comedy Hercules in New York.